m5stack/aws-iot-kit-tutorials/workshop/content/Smart spaces/_index.en.md

 pre = "<b>4. </b>"
 +++
 {{% notice info %}}
 **Reinventing Healthy Spaces Hackathon**: Get hands-on and build an open source healthy spaces solution with AWS IoT EduKit.
-Submit your project by August 15, 2021 for a chance to win prizes totaling $10,000.
+Submit your project by September 19, 2021 for a chance to win prizes totaling $10,000.
 [Learn more and participate](https://www.hackster.io/contests/Healthy-Spaces-with-AWS).
 {{% /notice %}}